Relationship CounsellingAt Catalyst Counselling I offer relationship counselling to help couples work through their relationship issues.

 - Sometimes to help a couple agree on the future of their relationship and where necessary to provide a safe, facilitated environment for them to negotiate and compromise on how a separation will work.

-In relationship counselling we help couples assess their levels of compatibility; closeness; caring and co-operation (willingness to work at resolving issues) and identify which of these areas they feel they need to work on.
-Then we facilitate the couple in communicating and negotiating what each partner needs and are willing to do to fill the gap in that area of their relationship.
+In relationship counselling I help couples assess their levels of compatibility; closeness; caring and co-operation (willingness to work at resolving issues) and identify which of these areas they feel they need to work on.
+Then I facilitate the couple in communicating and negotiating what each partner needs and are willing to do to fill the gap in that area of their relationship.
 This is where the homework comes in!
 The couple will be invited to practice the new ways of doing things between sessions and report back in the next session.

 The aim being to help couples: